 You are likely to find that financial analysts will attempt to obtain information from Enron and Dynegy on a continuous basis during the merger process.
 It is permissible for Enron and Dynegy to have individual discussions with an analyst covering general or background information.
 However, it is important not to release information selectively that might be considered material to one analyst without simultaneously releasing it to the general financial community.
 Analysts may be treated no differently than the public shareholders at large with respect to discussions of material information regarding Enron and Dynegy All requests from financial analysts should be immediately directed to Mark Koenig of Enron.

 Power Transactions.
-Both prior to and upon completion of the merger, Dynegy is considered an affiliate of Enron for certain regulatory purposes and each will file with the Federal Energy Regulatory Commission (“FERC”) an amendment to their respective FERC rate schedules and codes of conduct for their power marketing affiliates outlining parameters for any relationships between the parties that will be effective on consummation of the merger.
-Until specific regulatory approval is obtained, no new transactions for the purchase or sale of power between Dynegy and Enron shall be initiated.
+Both prior to and upon completion of the merger, Dynegy’s franchised utility, Illinois Power, is considered an affiliate of Enron for certain regulatory purposes, and Portland General Electric, Enron’s franchised utility, is considered an affiliate of Dynegy for certain regulatory purposes.
+Until specific regulatory approval is obtained, no new transactions for the purchase or sale of power between the franchised utilities and the marketing affiliates of Dynegy and Enron shall be initiated.
 Department heads will be notified at such time as approvals are obtained.
-[Also address Enron Online] [Rick Shapiro]
+These prohibitions apply whether or not the transaction occurs on Enron Online.

 Transactions which are already confirmed and agreed to may continue until expiration, but amendment, renewal, or extension of those transactions cannot occur until regulatory approvals are obtained.